dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/QA Types.md

 Then we would not need to use the `isJudgeable` call to determine other valid solutions packet close could be a separate enactment, so you have to get a solution passed, then you have to pass a packet, where other solutions are considered like disputes and block the packet being enacted ?

+No QA medallions for disputes, since QA gets something for the packet No qa medallion except for a packet ?
+So the only valuable thing to a QA is a packet qa medallion ?
+So only once the packet is solved, then the QA is minted a special NFT with a single unit

 ## QA Steps
 ### Header approved
 1. dispute approval arrives